assemble/assemble/docs/content/api/assemblefile.md

 When used via command line, assemble looks for an `assemblefile.js` in the root of your project, and attempts to run the code in the file using any commands or flags that might have been passed.

-An  `assemblefile.js` is not necessary if you just need assemble's API and don't plan on using the CLI.
+_If you are only using assemble's API, an `assemblefile.js` is not necessary._

 ## CLI